Penn State Undergraduate Teaching Awards

-If you would like to nominate someone for a teaching award, please complete the Teaching Awards Nomination Form.
+If you would like to nominate a faculty member for a teaching award, please complete the Teaching Awards Nomination Form.
 Nominations are accepted year-round; however, those received after June 30 will be considered for the following year.

 Candidate Selection Process

 A brief explanation of the process is listed below.
-Full details, including the specific dates, are available at Atherton, Eisenhower, and Alumni Teaching Awards Timetable for Selection.
+Full details, including the specific dates, are available at Timetable for Selection.

-- Candidate Packets Prepared – Candidate's academic unit prepares an information packet and submits for review.
+- Candidate Packet Preparation – Candidate's academic unit prepares an information packet and submits for review.

-- Candidate Packets Reviewed – The packets are reviewed by a committee of peers and students using the review criteria, there are different committees for each award.
+- Candidate Packet Review – The packets are reviewed by a committee of peers, including fellow faculty and Administrators from across the university as well as students using the review criteria.

 - Final Selection – The review committees prepare a rank-ordered list of preferred candidates to the president for the final decisions.